tangalangak23/fraudTweets/README.md

 - Stylized datatables plugin to show tweet info

 ## Requirements
-- In high volume case 2 twitter app keys are used, one for tweet gathering and one for reply searching.
+- In high volume case ass many twitter app keys can be used as are required and will function in a round robin manner.
 - Nodejs
 - MongoDB